 New entrants into the world of entrepreneurship in Britain today are coming thick and fast.

-It’s not just youngsters that have a healthy appetite for start ups.
-According to a study by Axa, 10% of over 55s (with average pots of £550,000) are planning to using cash from their pensions to become entrepreneurs.
+But it’s not just energetic youngsters that have a healthy appetite for start-ups.
+According to a study by Axa back in 2016, 10% of over 55s (with average pots of £550,000) were planning to using cash from their pensions to become entrepreneurs.

 So how do you go about it?